turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 ## Day 5 Questions

 1. What is an Object, and how is it different from an Array in Javascript?
 An object is a collect of key/value pairs, as well as functions.
 Objects are used to group together related pieces of code by state(info) and method(function).
-Where as an Array is just a collection of data.
+It is also important to use an Object when the data being stored is not all the same primitive type of data.
+Meaning, when some values are strings, some are numbers, and some are booleans.
+Where as an Array is just a collection of data, and typically only contains the same data type.

 2. In the space below, create an Object stored to a variable named `petStore`.
 This Object should hold an inventory of items and the number of that item that you might find at a pet store.